xJonah/REPELSEC/README.md

 To Do:

-- Implement more CWE checks - https://cwe.mitre.org/data/definitions/660.html
+- Improve CWE Scans where possible
-- Make results output look professional
+- Create testing materials
-- Example of CSV results connecting to Power BI dashboard?
+- Make results output look detailed and nice